Living Positively: A Project for People Living with HIV

 The goal of the program is to provide a social and educational opportunity for those living with HIV.
 Each meeting will be held at CAMP Rehoboth at 6:30 p.m. and will include a free dinner and educational discussion.

-The first meeting will be held on December 4 and 18, January 8 and 22, and February 5.
+The first meeting will be held on December 18, January 8 and 22, and February 5.
 Topics will include: new treatments, living well, getting older with HIV, sexual health, mindfulness and mental health, fitness and physical health, complementary therapies/homeopathic health, and ending with a celebration dinner.